-AIER Eye Institute (AEI) was founded in Changsha, Hunan, China in 2015.
+AIER Ophthalmology Institute (AOI) was founded in Changsha, Hunan, China in 2015.
 The institute is an independent legal entity and is solely owned by AIER Eye Hospital Group.

 Based on the AIER Eye Hospital Group's “Hundred Years of Aier” strategy and the mission of “Innovation in AIER”, the institute has established five main research programs: Stem cell and eye regenerative medicine; Mechanisms of eye disease; Genetics and precision medicine of eye disease; Big data in ophthalmology; New technology and novel materials in ophthalmology.
 The AEI aims to establish a novel research platform from resource development, technological innovation to clinical translation, and to make a fundamental, strategic, and forward-looking contributions to improve AIER’s capability in innovation.